abstrakct/trad/README.md

 - Add support for tasks/timers and moods.
 - Add support for setting color temperature.
 - Add support for RGB bulbs.
+- Many of these are already supported by pytradfri - those should be relatively easy to implement.